cristiano2003/DL-Assignment-3/README.md

 Name: Nguyen Trung Truc
 Student ID: 20214936

 Step 1:
-Add data "bkai-igh-neopolyp" dataset to /kaggle/input/
+Add  "bkai-igh-neopolyp" dataset to /kaggle/input/

 Step 2:
 First, we need to download the "unet_model.pth" from Google Drive and put it in "/kaggle/working/"